 Don’t they care about me?
 Didn’t I mean something to them?
 Don’t they miss me?
 Am I so easy to replace?

-His lack of effort to keep in touch ate away at me and even though I was moving on, I hated being The Person Whose Ex Didn’t Care Enough To Beat a Path to Her Door.
-One day I got him on the phone and I let rip and we had an awful argument which I managed to do with clenched teeth in a low voice in the office.
-As I listened to myself I suddenly wondered what the hell I was doing and then wearily he said, “I don’t know what it is you want from me.
+His lack of effort to keep in touch ate away at me.
+Even though I was moving on, I hated being The Person Whose Ex Didn’t Care Enough To Beat a Path to Her Door.
+One day I got him on the phone, and I let rip.
+We had an awful argument which I managed to do with clenched teeth in a low voice in the office.
+As I listened to myself, I suddenly wondered what the hell I was doing.
+And then wearily he said, “I don’t know what it is you want from me.
 You left me.
-You finished it with me…”, and deep embarrassment hit me.
-In hindsight, I recognise that I was emotionally demanding and getting hijacked by my ego.
-I was having a pop at someone who I’d left, who wasn’t able to meet my needs, and who I was now very unhappy with for not pandering to my ego and making me feel better about my decision.
-After that, I left him alone.
+You finished it with me…”.
+Deep embarrassment struck.

 Don’t they care about me?
 Didn’t I mean something to them?
 Don’t they miss me?
 Am I so easy to replace?